All Episodes

 Right.

-We need we need the bizarre behavior.
+We need the bizarre behavior back.

 That's right.

-Yeah, we kind of like some innovative criminals.
+Kind of like innovative criminals.

 Yeah.